 Q: Do "in progress" courses meet the prerequisite?

-A: Yes, courses that are completed before the COSMOS start date does meet the prerequisite and should appear as "in progress" on your transcript.
+A: Yes, courses completed before the COSMOS start date meet the prerequisite and should appear as "in progress" on your transcript.

 Q: What about Teacher Recommendations?
 How does it work?

-A: Students can submit up to two teacher's emails using the Teacher Recommendation tab during the application process.
+A: Students can submit up to two teachers' emails using the Teacher Recommendation tab during the application process.
 An email is sent to the teacher immediately after the student saves their application containing a link to the online form the teacher will complete and submit electronically.
 The student does not have to complete their application for the teacher to receive the link.
-The student should check with their teacher to see if the e-mail message was received and completed.
+However, the student should check with their teacher to see if the email message was received and completed.

 Q: What is a typical day at COSMOS like?

-A: During the day, the schedule consists of cluster science and/or mathematics-related course, and a writing/communications course.
+A: During the day, the schedule consists of a cluster science and/or mathematics-related course and a writing/communications course.
 Students regularly attend lectures, labs, or field trips.
-Recreation and study groups are planned for the evening, and special activities and supervised field trips are planned for the weekends.
+Recreation and study groups are planned for the evening, and special activities and supervised field trips are scheduled for the weekends.

 Q: Do I have to conduct research while at COSMOS?

-A: Some of the Clusters do require research as a part of the learning experience.
-COSMOS students are given an orientation to the campus library and there is a Teacher Fellow for each cluster to assist with any research-related questions.
+A: Some of the Clusters require research as a part of the learning experience.
+COSMOS students are given an orientation to the campus library, and there is a Teacher Fellow for each Cluster to assist with any research-related questions.